maxxiimo/the-front-end-manifesto/mobile-foundation.md

 - [media queries for common device breakpoints][breakpoints]

 Why don't we grab a few and begin.
-We can always change them when the design dictates that we should.
+LEts define three sizes as small, medium, and large.
+We can always change dimensions when devices dictate that we should.

 ##### @media Rules